Creating Sustainable Community: Sharing Our Learning

 NB: We can offer more detailed experiences and professional talks on any or all of these aspects of our ecovillage.

-In order to be financially sustainable we charge a fee for the services we offer which covers our costs.
+In order to be financially sustainable we charge a fee for the services we offer, which covers our costs and helps this centre to continue its work in the world.

-We offer a sliding scale of £25–£50 per person per day based on the capacity of the group to pay, related to income and the economic situation of the country of residence.
+The fee is based on a sliding scale per person per day, related to income and the economic situation of the country of residence and taking into account the capacity of the group to pay.

 Talk to us: we have a bursary fund and will support your visit if at all possible.